 Once all the nails are in place, brush your hand over the nails to make sure none of the blades have been caught under the nail.
 This will also allow you to check the nails have been fully secured.

+So to answer your question, what goes under artificial grass depends on surface and needs.
 There are plenty of options to choose from when deciding what to put on or under your artificial grass.
 It only takes a brief overview of them all to decide which is best for you.
 From weed membranes to correct sand infill and artificial grass underlay, we hope this blog has helped to explain the benefits of each and how to use them correctly.